 - 1. mRPAS requirements mRPAS do not normally require crew under the CAR. - 2.
-RPAS CAR requirements Visual observers are required for over 400'. - 3.
-Club/Site/Event requirements There are no club requirements for spotters other than the timers required for thermal duration events. - 4.
-MAAC Add-on requirements RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document
+RPAS CAR requirements Visual Observers are optional for flying below 400' - 3.
+Club/Site/Event requirements Spotters shall be used at any time a turbine powered aircraft is flown.
+Helper and mechanic use are up to each individual member to decide. - 4.
+MAAC Add-on requirements RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document.